CardanoOS/CardanoOS.perlur.cloud/book/src/README.md

 However during 2022 a new version of their flag ship product, [Turris Omnia](about-hardware/Turris-Omnia.md) should be released with sufficient horse power become the ultimate home-appliance for Cardano community members if the operating system is replaced with custom version of [openSUSE MicroOS](about-openSUSE/openSUSE-MicroOS.md) so that the OS can be automatically upgraded.

+#### Trezor Hardware Wallet

 #### Open Source Secure Element
+Developed by a Czech company [Tropic Square](https://tropicsquare.com/), **TASSIC** is *The Transparent Authenticated Secure Storage Integrated Circuit*, basically an open source version of the secure element that Ledger is using.

 ### Cardano